 If you choose a particularly high risk investment, such as cryptocurrencies, for example, you must be prepared to accept that you could lose all the money you put in.
 However, other types of investments, such as stocks and shares can also be extremely volatile, as demonstrated over recent months.

-Stock markets in the UK and around the world plummeted following the threat of a new global banking crisis after Silicon Valley Bank collapsed, and although they have subsequently stabilised, periods of calm usually don’t last for long.
 Even if you’re invested in bonds, which are generally considered to be less volatile than shares over time, that doesn’t mean their performance won’t suffer during turbulent political and economic periods.

-Whatever you invest in, you ideally need a timeframe of at least five years or preferably far longer, and you should consider your attitude to risk as part of the process of choosing which investments are suitable for you.
+Whatever you choose to invest in, you ideally need a timeframe of at least five years or preferably far longer, and you should consider your attitude to risk as part of the process of choosing which investments are suitable for you.

 Here we explain how to decide on the level of risk you feel comfortable with.